codeHaiku22/vocabulary/README.md

 **gumption** - (n) boldness, initiative or aggressiveness

 ## H
+**halation** - (n) a blur, glow, or spreading of light around bright areas on a photograph; a glow around a bright object on a television screen
 **harangue** - (n) a long, pompous speech, tirade; rant
 **hearth** - (n) fireplace; home; brick, stone, or cement floor of a fireplace
 **hegemony** - (n) the predominance of one state of group over others